-Students who move from one Texas public school district to another also are accounted for by TEA.
+Students who move from one Texas public school district and enroll in another also are accounted for by TEA.
 Attendance records submitted each June by all Texas public school districts and enrollment records submitted each fall enable TEA to verify reenrollment.
 Students found to have enrolled in another district during the course of a single school year are identified as "school-year movers."
 Students found to have enrolled in another district during the school-start window, that is, between the first day of school and the last Friday in September, are identified as "summertime movers."
 Districts are not required to submit leaver records for movers.
+For fall 2008, the school-start window was extended to October 24 to allow students misplaced by Hurricane Ike more time to return to school, either in the affected areas or other areas of the state.